Any college-level work done prior to high school graduation must meet the following criteria to be considered for transfer credit:

 - Transcripts – An official transcript bearing the Registrar’s seal or its equivalent from the college or university where you earned the credit should be sent directly to the Registrar’s Office.

 - Criteria letter – The criteria letter filled out by your high school guidance counselor AND the college or university where you completed the work, stating you met ALL of the requirements for college work completed prior to high school graduation, should be sent to the University Registrar’s Office.
 If only certain courses meet ALL of the criteria, please have BOTH the college or university and high school specify those courses on the criteria letter.
-Please download a copy of the letter and submit it to the Office of the University Registrar promptly.
+Please download a copy of the Prior College Level Work Letter and submit it to the Office of the University Registrar promptly.